brevzin/cpp_proposals/2996_reflection/reflection.md

   - any object that is a _permitted result of a constant expression_
   - any value with _structural type_ that is a permitted result of a constant expression
   - the null reflection (when default-constructed)

+We for now restrict the space of reflectable values to those of structural type in order to meet two requirements:

+1. The compiler must know how to mangle any reflectable value (i.e., when a reflection thereof is used as a template argument).
+2. The compiler must know how to compare any two reflectable values, ideally without interpreting user-defined comparison operators (i.e., to implement comparison between reflections).

+Values of structural types can already be used as template arguments (so implementations must already know how to mangle them), and the notion of _template-argument-equivalent_ values defined on the class of structural types helps guarantee that `&fn<^value1> == &fn<^value2>` if and only if `&fn<value1> == &fn<value2>`.

 Notably absent at this time are reflections of expressions.
 For example, one might wish to walk over the subexpressions of a function call: